kyranb/Footprints/README.md

 ``` bash
 $ composer require kyranb/footprints
 ```

-Add the service provider and (optionally) alias to their relative arrays in config/app.php:
+In Laravel 5.5 and up, the package will automatically register the service provider and facade but for Laravel versions below 5.5 add the service provider and (optionally) alias to their relative arrays in `config/app.php`:

 ``` php